HybridDog/texture_noise/Readme.md

   Note that the interpolation is done on the gaussianised texture, so the `"linear"` interpolation does not lead to linear slopes because the inverse histogram transformation is applied after the interpolation.
+* `seed`: PRNG seed for the triange grid vertex hashing
 * `lut_size`: Number of elements in the lookup table.
   Optional; defaults to `256`.
   For certain images, such as a few bright stars on a large black background,